-- Support legislation, rules, and funding that would expand the role of fire rescue agencies in the delivery of public health countermeasures, telemedicine, urgent care, and non-emergency health initiatives. - Support the expansion of the Medicaid Reimbursement funds for public emergency medical transportation (PEMT). - Support legislation and rules that allows local design and control of EMS Systems and/or the flexible deployment of fire service ALS non-transport units. - Support legislation and rules that would provide for an appeal process or local vote for fire service agencies that are denied a Certificate of Public Convenience and Necessity (COPCN). - Support legislation and rules that would allow for medical director control of ambulance equipment requirements. - Support legislation and rules that would establish a fixed standard for ambulance design and construction. - Support funding for emergency trauma care. - Support funding for first responders to deal with the suspected opiate overdose crisis that exists within our state.
+- Support legislation, rules, and funding that would expand the role of fire rescue agencies in the delivery of public health countermeasures, telemedicine, urgent care, and non-emergency health initiatives. - Support adequate funding within the Agency for Health Care Administration for the Public Emergency Medical Transportation (PEMT) program. - Support legislation and rules that allows local design and control of EMS Systems and/or the flexible deployment of fire service ALS non-transport units. - Support legislation and rules that would provide for an appeal process or local vote for fire service agencies that are denied a Certificate of Public Convenience and Necessity (COPCN). - Support legislation and rules that would allow for medical director control of ambulance equipment requirements. - Support legislation and rules that would establish a fixed standard for ambulance design and construction. - Support funding for emergency trauma care. - Support funding for first responders to deal with the suspected opiate overdose crisis that exists within our state.